 Day 5 - Wednesday 7th November - Angus to Aberdeenshire

-We drive north from Arbroath, checking the shoreline for Purple Sandpiper and white-winged gulls.
+Our final day in Angus, we revisit some cites, checking the shoreline for Purple Sandpiper and white-winged gulls.
 We visit some of the small bays before a stroll down to Lunan Bay where we look for scoter, divers and gulls and check the surrounding farmland for Corn Bunting and Tree Sparrow.
 We spend the afternoon at Montrose Basin where large numbers of geese, Eider, Shelduck, Wigeon and overwintering waders will be present.
 The Basin has a impressive track record of rare birds in winter including Ivory Gull and Lesser Yellowlegs.
-We drive up past Dunnottar Castle to the ancient fishing town of Stonehaven and stay nearby.

 Day 6 -Thursday 8th November - Aberdeenshire